IKO-RTRK/BWL/backend/README.md

 **Backand Tests**

- - Set score for one throw.
+ - Set scores for one throw.
- - Set score for one throw on boundaries.
+ - Set scores for one throw on boundaries.
- - Set score for multiple throws - without rules.
+ - Set scores for multiple throws - without rules.
+ - Set scores for multiple throws - with rules.
  - Set score after strike.
     ...